cuijiancorbin/A-Compact-and-Interpretable-Convolutional-Neural-Network-for-Single-Channel-EEG/README.md

 # A Compact and Interpretable Convolutional Neural Network for Cross-Subject Driver Drowsiness Detection from Single-Channel EEG

-The codes are going to be uploaded
+The descriptions will be updated soon.